whitebrick/whitebrick-cloud/README.md

     Download [Karate](https://github.com/intuit/karate#getting-started) (the [stand-alone executable](https://github.com/intuit/karate/wiki/ZIP-Release) is all that is needed).
     Update `./test/functional/karate-config.js` with your Hasura endpoint URL from (2) above and then with Hasura running, change to the `./test/functional` directory and run       the command `$ bash run_tests.bash`

-    This creates a few test users and a test schema `test_the_daisy_blog`.
+    This creates a few test users and a small test schema `test_the_daisy_blog`.
 Whitebrick is designed for incremental building-out of databases whereas this testing creates a           database all at once so it can take time to run - up to 10 minutes in some cases.
 If karate lags make sure Hasura and/or it's container has plenty of RAM.

     To then add additional test data (northwind, chinook and DVD databases) as a second step run `$ bash run_tests.bash importDBs` - this can take a additional 15 minutes.
-Or run `$ bash run_tests.bash withImportDBs` to run both all in one hit.
+Or run `$ bash run_tests.bash withImportDBs` to run both in one hit.

 ## Architecture